eit6609/storyteller/README.md

 #### `state`

-It is the state instance, that can be used to call its accessors.
+It is the current state instance, that can be used to call its accessors to display data and make decisions.

 #### `debug(): string`